andykeefe/cryptopals/set5/README.md

 There are also subgroups, but I don't feel like writing about them.

+I mentioned elliptic curve cryptography at the beginning of this write up, but I won't be writing about it until set 8; none of the problems in this set deal with EC schemes.
+That also gives me some time to review some of the concepts and math related to it because EC represents a weak point in my understanding of cryptography.

 ## References

 [1] Hoffstein, J., Pipher, J., Silverman, J. (2008). _An Introduction to Mathematical Cryptography_. p.
 59.